evmts/tevm-monorepo/bundlers/config/README.md

 ## Visit [Docs](https://evmts.dev/) for docs, guides, API and more!

-## See [EVMts Beta project board](https://github.com/orgs/evmts/projects/1) for progress on the upcoming beta release
+## See [Evmts Beta project board](https://github.com/orgs/evmts/projects/1) for progress on the upcoming beta release

 ## License 📄